HomeDevopsLab/LAB00-cloudinit-templates/excercises/01-ansible-basics/Readme.md

 One of the main advantages of Ansible is the low requirements for managed systems.
 There is no need to install Ansible on them.
 It is sufficient to have Python installed and a user account created that can be accessed via SSH.

+> [!TIP]
+> Ansible is able to authenticate with managed node with interactive password prompt and ssh keys.

 ## Ansible concepts

 ### Playbooks